 When I went back there to help five families with their application, I was asked for my ID card ("to verify your name") before being given a number.
 We returned the next day, the five families with their applications prepared.
 We were told that we should have made photocopies beforehand and that only two applications would be reviewed in each half-day period.
-In addition, a photo was required of the applications would be reviewed in each half-day period.
-In addition, a photo was required of the applications would be reviewed in each half-day period.
-In addition, a photo was required of the applications would be reviewed in each during.
+In addition, a photo was required of the applicant, the person who signs and is moving.
 The next day, their applications were deemed incomplete... two photos were needed, of the two adults.
 I was asked to provide a sworn statement that I was a "reference for the Romanians" along with my contact information.
 I refused to do it!
 Twice, the CPAM cancelled our afternoon appointments, which disrupted our work.
 We wanted to submit applications for the children of the families that couldn't prove three months presence in France.
 To the best of my knowledge, children are entitled to AME coverage prior to three months of residency - with a personal certification.
 But the person we spoke to didn't seem to understand the issue, even though it was stated several times.
 Despite our requests, the families were not given any acknowledgment for their request to submit applications.
 No timeframe for a response....

-After complaining to the manager of the centre, the application was given to PGAS, (pôle de garantie d'accès au soin - service for guaranteed access to health care).
+After complaining to the manager of the centre, the application was given to PGAS, ( pôle de garantie d'accès au soin - service for guaranteed access to health care).
 Things seemed to be getting better after that.
 But now there's a new problem - in addition to the traditional application, a special questionnaire has to be completed by EU residents!
 This questionnaire asks for information that people cannot provide.
 We have been working on these applications for nearly two months and the end is not in sight.